2006 Formula One World Championship

-Fernando Alonso won the Formula One Drivers' Championship for the second time in a row with Renault.
+Fernando Alonso successfully defended his Formula One Drivers' Championship, scoring 134 points with Renault for his second consecutive title.

-Michael Schumacher finished the season second with Ferrari 13 points behind in what was then believed to be his final year of Formula One.
+Seven-time champion Michael Schumacher finished the season second with Ferrari with 121 points in his last season with the team.

-Felipe Massa (pictured in 2008), in his first year with Ferrari, finished third in the standings.
+Schumacher's teammate Felipe Massa (pictured in 2008), in his first year with Ferrari, finished third in the standings.

 Renault won the World Constructors' Championship with the Renault R26.

 Ferrari finished runner-up in the World Constructors' Championship with the Ferrari 248 F1.

-Mclaren finished third in the World Constructors' Championship with the McLaren MP4-21.
+McLaren finished third in the World Constructors' Championship with the McLaren MP4-21.

 The 2006 FIA Formula One World Championship was the 60th season of Formula One motor racing.
 It featured the 57th Formula One World Championship which began on 12 March and ended on 22 October after eighteen races.
 The Drivers' Championship was won by Fernando Alonso of Renault for the second year in a row, with Alonso becoming the youngest ever double world champion at the time.
 Then-retiring seven-time world champion Michael Schumacher of Scuderia Ferrari finished runner-up, 13 points behind.
 The Constructors' Championship was won by Renault, which defeated Ferrari by five points.

 The season was highlighted by the rivalry between Alonso and Schumacher, who each won seven races.
 Renault and Ferrari drivers dominated the field, victorious in all but one race: the Hungarian Grand Prix was won by Honda's Jenson Button, and the four second-place finishes not achieved by Renault or Ferrari were accomplished by McLaren.
-This season also marked the beginning of the usage of 2.4L V8 engines in Formula One from the 3.0L V10 engines that were used in the previous seasons, which continued till the end of the season.
+This season also marked the beginning of the usage of 2.4L V8 engines in Formula One from the 3.0L V10 engines that were used in the previous seasons, which continued until the end of the season.
 2006 was also the first season since and respectively to feature multiple engine displacements and configurations, as Scuderia Toro Rosso were given special dispensation to continue using V10s.